jgwaugh/freqseq/notes.md

 ![alt text](images/p_0.6_delta_0.1_random_walk.png)

 In this example, a positive value of $\delta$ means that $p_t < p_c$.
-Observe how the walk drifts upwards, but is biased downwards around its expected value.
+Observe how the walk drifts upwards but is biased downwards around its expected value.